You HAVE To Go To Western Australia

-When planning my trip to Australia, I would say that almost everyone that I spoke with who had been to Australia gave me the following advice:
+When planning my trip to Australia, almost everyone that I spoke with who had been to Australia gave me the following advice:

 “You HAVE to go to Western Australia!”